eiffel-community/eiffel-intelligence-frontend/wiki/Front-end_with_curl.md

     ]

 All entries has different `names`.
-Second entry has different `host`, third entry has different `port`, third entry has different `contextPath`, fifth eentry has `https` changed to true.
+Second entry has different `host`, third entry has different `port`, third entry has different `contextPath`, fifth entry has `https` changed to true.

 ###### Example of __invalid__ back-end list: